Critical Investigation of Data Science Grant

 • The extent to which the project considers how to advance EDI in research and outcomes.

 All application materials can be submitted directly onto the form.
-Certain fields on the form ask for uploads and require the following templates:
+For unit head signatures, you'll require the following template:

 Past Recipients